Skip to main content

 What homeowners should know

 Solid hardwood is cut from a single piece of wood.
 It can look excellent and can often be refinished, but the installation rules are strict.
-Bruce limits solid wood to on- or above-grade use and requires steady indoor temperature and relative humidity.
+Bruce limits solid wood to on- or above-grade use — meaning above ground level, not in a basement — and requires steady indoor temperature and relative humidity.
 That makes it a better fit for dry, conditioned living spaces than for risky coastal rooms.

 Engineered hardwood has a real-wood top layer over a layered core.
-That construction can make it more dimensionally stable than solid wood, which is why engineered products often make more sense in Sarasota homes with wider rooms or moderate seasonal movement.
-Stable does not mean waterproof.
+That layered construction makes it dimensionally stable — meaning it holds its shape better through humidity swings than solid wood, which is why engineered products often make more sense in Sarasota homes with wider rooms or moderate seasonal movement.
+Dimensionally stable does not mean waterproof.
 Flood history, repeated slider leaks, or poor humidity control can still damage it.

 LVP, or luxury vinyl plank, is usually easier to live with where the floor sees wet feet, pets, or frequent cleaning.
 The surface may be waterproof, but the installation guides still require moisture testing, flat substrates, expansion planning, and often a poly layer over concrete.
 A waterproof plank does not cancel a damp slab.